Passett/Passett/README.md

 - 👋 Hi, I’m @Passett
 - 👀 I’m interested in python, data analytics, automation, and solidity
-- 🌱 I’m currently learning
+- 🌱 I’m always learning python and looking forward to learning solidity
 - 💞️ I’m looking to collaborate on anything related to solidity or python
 - 📫 Send me a dm on twitter @PassettEthereum